-Carrot exists to make fertility care available for all.
-Carrot partners with modern companies to provide fertility coverage for the millions of employees who will need it.
-The company's customized plans are recognized for its inclusivity, price transparency, and focus on healthier outcomes.
-The company was founded in 2016 and is based in Menlo Park, California.
+Carrot is a fertility care platform for women.
+The company's customized plans are recognized for their inclusivity, price transparency, and focus on healthier outcomes.
+It was founded in 2016 and is based in Menlo Park, California.

 ESPs containing Carrot

 The ESP matrix leverages data and analyst insight to identify and rank leading companies in a given technology landscape.

 The virtual & hybrid fertility clinics market leverages technology to provide remote consultations, monitoring, and treatment for individuals struggling with fertility issues.
 This market includes a range of providers, such as telehealth platforms, at-home fertility testing kits, and virtual fertility clinics that offer both in-person and remote services.
 The market is driven by increasing awarene…

 Carrot Plans are personalized guides with over 200,000 possible combinations of options, each tailored to an individual Carrot member's specific needs, goals, and health concerns.
 Carrot's experts consider factors like medical history, age, sex, gender identity, and location to develop each unique plan.
 After a Carrot member receives their plan, they have unlimited access to experts who offer unlimited one-on-one support throughout their journey.
 Carrot Plans are inclusive of members’ unique needs, and flexible if plans change.
 If a member needs or wants to take a different path, they simply re-connect with a Carrot expert to discuss alternative plans and how to take the next step forward.

 Research containing Carrot

 Get data-driven expert analysis from the CB Insights Intelligence Unit.